Tiemen Brouwer

-Tiemen Brouwer (18 December 1916, in Ellecom – 18 April 1977, in Leiderdorp) was a Catholic people's party leader and politician.
-President of the Catholic Dutch Farmers and Gardeners Association (KNBTB).
-He was a representative of the 'green front' faction in the Catholic people's party.
-Brouwer was briefly Minister of Agriculture and Fisheries in the cabinet-Den Uyl.
+Tiemen Brouwer (19 December 1916 – 18 April 1977) was a Catholic People's Party leader and politician.
+He was president of the Catholic Dutch Farmers and Gardeners Association (KNBTB).
+He was a representative of the 'green front' faction in the Catholic People's Party, serving in the House of Representatives from 1959 to 1973.
+Brouwer left the House of Representatives to briefly become Minister of Agriculture and Fisheries in the Den Uyl cabinet from May to November 1973.
 Shortly after taking office, he suffered a cerebral hemorrhage.
+Brouwer died on 18 April 1977 in Leiderdorp.